int-brain-lab/prior-localization/README.md

 ## Dependencies
 The code has been tested on Ubuntu 20.04 and 22.04 using either Python 3.8 or 3.10.
-R equired Python software packages are listed in [requirements.txt](https://github.com/int-brain-lab/prior-localization/blob/main/requirements.txt).
+Required Python software packages are listed in [requirements.txt](https://github.com/int-brain-lab/prior-localization/blob/main/requirements.txt).

 ## Installation
+The installation takes about 7 min on a standard desktop computer.
 It is recommended to set up and activate a clean environment using conda or virtualenv, e.g.
 ```shell
 virtualenv prior --python=python3.10
 source prior/bin/activate